amnedic/amnedic.github.io/index.md

 ## About

-Using the combination of analytical and numerical tools and with the experience in collaborating with multiple experimental groups, I study quantum many-body systems and correlation-driven physics in electron systems.
-My research is motivated by the intriguing magnetic, topological and optical phenomena observed in prospective two- and three-dimensional quantum materials.
+I study quantum many-body systems using a combination of analytical and numerical methods and in collaboration with multiple experimental groups.
+My research is motivated by predicting or studying intriguing magnetic and optical phenomena observed in prospective two- and three-dimensional quantum materials.

 ## Education